 The stainless steel case measures at a reasonably robust 41.8mm, and the oyster-style bracelet adds a dash of class and finesse to the overall charm of the Orient Kamasu.
 The midnight blue dial is akin to the darker depths of the ocean, while the luminous hour indices and analog hands provide excellent contrast for enhanced legibility.

 The Orient Kamasu offers a pretty decent balance between performance and price tag in terms of value.
 Considering that this is a 200-meter water resistance timepiece, it delivers pretty much all the basics regarding being a dive watch.

 Additional features that the Orient Kamasu delivers include a day and date display and a unidirectional bezel.
 Overall, the Orient Kamasu is another worthwhile entry-level dive option that you should check out if budget is a factor.

 Even if you are not a professional diver or never even plan to dive, the iconic look of a divers watch and the ability to fully submerge them in water without damaging them make them some of the most popular watches on the market.

 The key feature is, of course, the water resistance.
-For diving watches, you should look for one that is water resistant to at least 200 meters (660 feet) or more.
-Another way to see if it’s good for diving is by checking if its IP Code which is usually presented as IPX 8.
+For diving watches, you should look for one that is water-resistant to at least 200 meters (660 feet) or more.
+Another way to see if it’s good for diving is by checking if its IP Code is usually presented as IPX 8.

 You may also see terms like ATM or BAR which are other ways to measure.
-For a more detailed explanation, see our article on watch water-resistance.
 However, for the sake of this article, you can rest assured that all the watches we’ve reviewed here have a rating of 200 meters or better.